Jingyue-Wu/Jingyue-Wu/README.md

 # 💫 hello!
-i'm a software engineering student at mcmaster university! check out some of my projects here.<br>
+i'm jingyue, a second year software engineering student at mcmaster university! check out some of my projects here.<br>

 # 💗 currently i am:
 - learning about web development and machine learning